pamo/pamo.github.io/_drafts/pbjs.md

 He described himself as previously being a _"mid-tier"_ developer where he primarily worked on applications with a Java backend and Javascript front-ends.

-However, he covered several instances where Node can create light-weight communication layers that can allow devices to be more responsive -- a key for the growing trend toward an Internet of Things and communicating with embedded devices.

 Dan described Javascript as a beauty and a beast because it's a approchable language, given that the cycle time between ideation and realization is very tight, but the time to "level-up" in proficiency is very long.

-The meat of Dan's talk focused on one of the biggest engineering challenges we face in building web applications: *dealing with legacy and monolithic services.*
+The meat of Dan's talk focused on one of the biggest engineering challenges we face in building web applications: *dealing with legacy and monolithic services* that are most often written in Java or PHP.

-Legacy APIs provided by Java or PHP systems are one of the biggest causes of a slow front-end experience and often delay the schedule to ship an application anywhere from 6 to 24 months.
+My introduction to the Javascript world and web app development has been with Angular serving data from a legacy APIs.
+Dan described this as a big cause of delaying an application launch anywhere from 6 to 24 months.
+I've also been witness to the evident slow front-end experience these services cause.

-### Front-end Back-end
+### Front-end back-end

 What Dan proposes is to build a Node "front-end back-end" as a middle tier between the legacy monolith to deliver front-end assets.
-This middle tier not only separates concerns -- like most microservices -- but it also gives front-end engineers an opportunity to contribute to other layers of the stack and gives full-stack developers a break from having to switch contexts!
-This is an issue I've faced in a project where we were writign the middle tier service in Java and the front end application in Angular.
-Honing my object-oriented design skills is a on-going goal of mine, but I'm excited by learning more about front-end development and javascript.
-So although I appreciated the diversity of the work I was doing and skills I was learning, it got difficult to keep track of WHAT I was learning when I was switching contexts from one day to the next.

-Another motivation: the backend is designed around the business domain, something that rarely evolves and when it does, it does it slowly
-However, front-end assets evolve rapidly!
+Like most microservices, this middle tier allows us separate concerns between the front-end and backend data.
+Given that backend data stores only evolve when the business domain changes, an event that rarely occurs, we have the ability to change the way front-end assets evolve quickly and often.

+### Reduced context-switching
+My eyes lit up when Dan presented this idea, I know the feeling of context-switching between Java and Javascript all too well.
+As a new developer in the industry, it's hard to focus on honing best practices in an object-oriented language one day and then focusing on learning a new framework and the set of unwritten rules of another language.
+Switching contexts makes it difficult to keep track of the skills I'm learning on a day to day.
+Muscle confusion may be beneficial in some cases (#broscience) but, in my opinion, the there should be some time in between switching things up a bit to let things stick.

+By having Node in more layers of the stack, full-stack developers get a break from frequent context-switching and front-end engineers have the opportunity to contribute to more of the code base.

 ### Putting it into practice

-1. Best to build an application around APIs and not data
-2. Proxies all the way down
-3. Test early and often.
-Set up a continous integration system -- especially since Javascript has so many quirks
+Dan's talk set the tone for a lot of what piqued my interest for the rest of the day and several of the Strange Loop sessions I attended.
+Javascript can live everywhere.
+I saw many examples where developers have been creating applications that provide a near-native experience.

+For example: my neighbor, Tomomi (@girlie_mac), demo-ed two applications that she created for fun to demonstrate the ability to hook into device APIs to use what's available in the browser.
+The first one was [Sushi Compass](http://vimeo.com/92208773) and the second was [CoreMob](https://github.com/coremob/camera).
+The major APIs leveraged among both were the phone's camera and GPS, LocalStorage/IndexDB, and File APIs to read and write.
+Another exciting example was @jergason's use of the Audio APIs to drop some beats and make [DOMstep](http://youtu.be/QAwbjMdXj-Y).

+Caching files locally also brough upon the notion of creating web applications without the need for a server.
+[DreamWriter.io](http://dreamwriter.io), for example, manages all user interaction with the client (browser) before ever having to communicate with a server -- and in Robert Feldman's (@rtfeldman) case, the only server he needed to communicate with was Dropbox, a third-party service.
+The biggest benefit of these near-native apps is the fact that there's no need to go through an installation process on both mobile and desktop.
+On desktop, however, Robert Feldman noted that the fluidity of context switching to a web app introduces a few extra steps, this being tabbing to a browser window and THEN a tab versus a native container.